SublimeText/CoffeeScript/README.md

 Context menu has `Compile Output` that compiles the current CoffeeScript and outputs the javascript code that is run, in a panel.

-**Note:** Some of the commands use the Status Bar for output, so you'll probably want to enable it (View » Show Status Bar).
+**Note:** Some of the commands use the Status Bar for output, so you'll probably want to enable it (Tools » Show Status Bar).